J-Ramalho/industRial/docs/10_spc.md

 [1] "15'900"
 ```

-The expected population below the LSL is 1,3% which is very high for industry standards.
+As mentioned the expected population below the LSL is 1,3% which is very high for industry standards.
 In fact this corresponds to 15'900 parts per million (ppm) whereas a common target would be 1 ppm.
 Naturally these figures are indicative and they depend of the context criteria such as severity of the problem, cost, difficulty to eliminate the problem and so on.

-We can now establish a simple table using the functions created before, to present the expected percentage that falls within certain limits.
+We are here going to establish a simple reference table using the functions created before, to present the expected percentage that falls within certain limits.
 To make it useful as a reference table we're putting this limits from $\pm$ 1 to $\pm$ 6 standard deviations

 ### Sigma conversion table {#sigma_table}